seek-oss/skuba/docs/cli/test.md

 `skuba test` can automatically emit annotations in CI.
 [Github Annotations] are enabled when CI and GitHub environment variables are present.

-Check runs with annotations are created with the default title `skuba/test` and can be customised further by using the [displayName] field available in Jest config files.
+Check runs are created with the default title `skuba/test` and can be customised further by using the [displayName] field available in Jest config files.

-eg. `displayName: "integration"` will render `skuba/test (integration)` in the GitHub UI.
+eg. `displayName: "integration"` will set the Check run title as `skuba/test (integration)`.

 If this field is left blank the title will default to `skuba/test`.

 #### Multiple Test Runs

-In order to display annotations for different `skuba test` calls in a single pipeline run, provide a unique `displayName` for each test run.
+To display annotations for different `skuba test` calls in a single pipeline build, provide a unique `displayName` for each test run.

 eg. Unit Tests and Integration Tests which can be run with the following commands